harvestingmoon/OBrainRot/readme.md

 The most important step to generate the video was the alignment between audio and text in order to get the subtitle.
 This was achieved using forced alignment.
 In this, we used wav2vec2 and base it all on Motu Hira's tutorial on Forced alignment with Wav2Vec2.
 It uses a frame-wise label probality from the audio (that is the voice that we generated), creates a trellis matrix representing the probability of labels aligned per time step before using the most likely path from the trellis matrix.

 ### ffpmeg Magic:
 Once we got the audio, video sample as well as the timestamp text (which is in .ass format btw), we can then generate the video using some simple ffmpeg magic.

-This subprocess can be viewed under
+### Image Overlay
+This is a new algorithm that basically imposes images on the video feed.
+So for every sentence that was spoken, it would then feed another image.
+The algorithm used was suprisingly more complex as it looks, involving aligning with time stamp and knowing when to switch between each new sentence structure.

 ``` video_generator.py ```